osrf/ariac-docker/README.md

 ```

 This will build a Docker "image" of the competition server, ready to be launched as a container later.

+By default, ROS Indigo on Ubuntu Trusty will be used.
+You can call `./prepare_ariac_system.bash kinetic` to build with ROS Kinetic on Ubuntu Xenial.

 ## Preparing your team's system